Hazel Park High School

-Hazel Park High School is a public high school in Hazel Park, Michigan.
-The school serves grades 9-12 and is a part of the Hazel Park Schools District.
-It opened in 1929 at the current site of the Junior High School and moved to its current location in 1961.
+Hazel Park High School is a public high school in Hazel Park, Michigan, United States.
+The school serves grades 9–12 and is a part of the Hazel Park Schools District.
+It opened in 1929 at the current site of the junior high school and moved to its current location in 1961.
 The school has been named a Reward School by the Michigan Department of Education.